Amari Cooper: 2015 season

 The Oakland Raiders selected Cooper in the first round with the fourth overall pick in the 2015 NFL draft.

 Cooper was initially assigned the jersey number 19, but following the release of fellow receiver James Jones, he switched to number 89.
 Cooper made his NFL debut on September 13, 2015.
 He had five receptions for 47 yards in the 33–13 loss to the Cincinnati Bengals.
-In the next game against the Baltimore Ravens, he recorded seven receptions for 109 yards and his first touchdown on a 68-yard pass from Derek Carr during the 37–33 victory.
+In the next game against the Baltimore Ravens, he recorded seven receptions for 109 yards and his first NFL touchdown on a 68-yard pass from Derek Carr during the 37–33 victory.
 The following week, Cooper had a franchise rookie record eight receptions for 134 yards in a 27–20 road victory over the Cleveland Browns, becoming the first Raiders receiver with consecutive 100+ yard receiving games since Randy Moss in 2005.
 Through three games, his 290 receiving yards were third in NFL history.
 On November 8, 2015, Cooper passed Tim Brown's record for rookie receptions (43) in a 38–35 road loss to the Pittsburgh Steelers.

-On December 20, 2015, Cooper became the first rookie in franchise history to reach the 1,000-yard mark and the only receiver in the club to reach that same mark since Randy Moss, in 2005.
+On December 20, 2015, Cooper became the first rookie in franchise history to reach the 1,000-yard mark and the only receiver in the club to reach that same mark since Randy Moss did so in 2005.
 His 72 receptions are also franchise rookie records.
-On December 22, Cooper was selected as an alternate for the Pro Bowl, alongside teammates Derek Carr and Latavius Murray; he replaced Brandon Marshall and played.
+Two days later, Cooper was selected as an alternate for the Pro Bowl, alongside teammates Derek Carr and Latavius Murray; he replaced Brandon Marshall and played.
 Cooper was named to the PFWA NFL All-Rookie Team for 2015.